Hallsville man sentenced to 19 years for burglary of home

 “I am pleased by the tenacious work of the Harrison County Sheriff’s Office and with the verdict,” said McCain.
 “It was very satisfying to get justice for the victims in this case.

-“The jurors in this case listened tentatively and their attention was much appreciated,” the DA continued.
+“The jurors in this case listened tentatively and their attention was much appreciated,” the DA said.
 “They sent a strong message today with their verdict.”

 McCain noted that the case had sat idle for months while investigators waited for genetic lab testing of items of evidence left at the scene.